aleshaleksey/fansys23/09-races.md

 - +4 to "athletics".
 (4)
 - "Tracker: Swift".
 (2)
 - "Terrain Mastery: Forest".
 (2)
-- Immunity to "bludgeoning", "piercing", "slashing", "sheer" and "pressure".
+- Immunity to "percussive", "piercing", "slashing", "sheer" and "pressure".
 (20)
 - Resistant to "prone", "bleeding", "crippled", "incapacitated" and "frightened".
 - Immune to "poison", "disease".
 (4)
 - Alternate form: Wolf.
 (4)